If elements are cut off, you may need to use ctrl and - to view the page properly.

 It’s a bright, brilliant day strewn with cotton clouds, as you arrive in the fields and downs of a little town named Clovenglade.
 Wild horses gallop across the fields under the multicolored festival banners weaving the wind, and you can smell the cinnamon excitement in the air of this place- a place where magic hasn’t died.

-This is a nostalgia project- both in the sense that it’s a shrine to things that hold a nostalgic place in my heart, and a dissection of what nostalgia means.
-I do miss my digital memories a lot, especially now that the internet has grown more homogenized, and I think being involved in Web Revival spaces has really revitalized this yearning.
-The Web Revival, of course, is a subculture dedicated to revitalizing the independent and creative parts of the internet.
-There’s a lot of focus on reviving personal sites and blogs and fansites and everything under the sun- but today I'd like to highlight a different online phenomenon.
-Virtual Worlds are distinctly more corporate than what nostalgia these subcultures are aiming for- for example, there was a McDonalds Virtual World, during the height of the craze.
-Beanie Babies, Disney, Burger King, Barbie and more all wanted a piece of the Virtual World pie- creating MMOs and browser games aimed at children, often with predatory marketing and monetization tactics.
+Thus, this is a nostalgia project- both in the sense that it’s a shrine to things that hold a nostalgic place in my heart, and a dissection of what nostalgia means.
+I do find myself nostalgic for that time, especially now that the internet has grown more homogenized, and I think finding myself in the small/personal web has really revitalized this yearning.
+I have immersed myself in a subculture dedicated to revitalizing the independent and creative parts of the internet.
+Because of that renewed interest in the history of the web, here I'd like to discuss this online phenomenon, the cyberspace I remember growing up with.
+These Virtual Worlds were often aimed at children, often based on a "freemium" business model, and often, they wanted to sell you something.
+Virtual Worlds are distinctly more corporate, and they were part of a sort of economic bubble in the 2000s- for example, there was a McDonalds Virtual World, during the height of the craze; Beanie Babies, Disney, Burger King, Barbie and more all wanted a piece of the Virtual World pie.
+All of these companies were creating MMOs and browser games aimed at kids, often with predatory marketing and monetization tactics.
 Websites like these made up my childhood, and are the last vestiges of online spaces that were aimed at creating a space for children- but these memories are often dissonant.
 As fun as these sites were, they were also often predatory, exploiting the same child audience that found a home there.
-It’s a conflicted sort of nostalgia.
+And now they're gone.
+The bubble burst, as everyone realized these were costing more money than they were making.
+While some games linger on, most shuttered, especially once Flash was discontinued.
+It’s a conflicted sort of nostalgia and that is what I want to explore here.
+The good, and the bad, from this turning point of the world wide web.
+Something so bright and shiny, a childhood dream, and yet an omen of what was to come.

 There were so many of these sites and games, but Bella Sara is the one I remember the most fondly, and hazily.
-Bella Sara was a series of horse-themed TCG cards, each with a detailed illustration of a magical horse, and a positive or guiding quote.
+Bella Sara was a series of horse-themed TCG cards, each with a detailed and beautiful illustration of a magical horse, and a positive or guiding quote.
 (You can browse through the cards at the Bella SaraRCHIVE website).
 But what I remember most fondly wasn’t the cards (though I did own some), but rather the website.
 The basic conceit was that you could enter the code on your Bella Sara cards to get in-game currency as well as take care of the horse pictured on the real-life card in a virtual stable.
 This wasn’t necessary to play the games on the site, though, including minigames as well as a top-down Adventure game that allowed you to explore the world of North of North.
-I must have spent hours and hours in that game, collecting items and planting plants, just to experience the magic of that world.
+I must have spent hours and hours in that game, just to experience the magic of that world.
 Some may consider a single player browser game to not count as a “Virtual World”, but I played several games with the same trappings of the genre at the time, and I think it fits in among its peers.
+As it was the most special to me, I will be using it as the case study and inspiration for the shape Clovenglade takes.

 Thus, I have created Clovenglade, a celebration of my memory and of the things that are now lost.
-I never want to become someone who only ever wallows about this kind of thing.
+I never want to become someone who only ever wallows about this kind of thing without action.
 I love to create; nostalgia is as much a motivator as any other reason to create digital art.
-Isn’t that the whole point of the web revival?
+Isn’t that the whole point of the retro-web revival?
 Why don’t we take the “corporate fantasy” of the virtual world into our own hands, and create our own digital realms instead?
+We can make this lost land our own.

 Think of this as an "interactive essay" split across several pages, in the "shape" of one of these defunct games.
 This is a celebration, after all.